Topics FY2020 Meeting of Code Administration Managers and Practitioners

 Mr. Shinichi Watanabe

-Tokuo Tanaka, Executive Director of the Pharmaceutical Manufacturers Association of Japan (PMAJ), thanked special speakers Mr. Keita Nohara and Mr. Shinichi Watanabe, and expressed his appreciation for the participation of code administrators and code practitioners in this meeting.
+JPMA Executive Director Tokuo Tanaka thanked the special speakers, Mr. Keita Nohara and Mr. Shinichi Watanabe, and expressed his gratitude to the code administrators and code practitioners for their participation in the meeting.

-He also stated that although the number of violations of the Pharmaceutical Association Code has not decreased, there is no doubt that the attitude of code administrators and code practitioners to show that they are paying close attention is a major deterrent, and requested that they continue their activities in the future.
+He also noted that while the number of violations of the JPMA Code has not decreased, there is no doubt that the attitude of those responsible for code management and in charge of code practices who are watching closely is a major deterrent, and he requested that they continue their activities in the future.

-Regarding the disclosure of information under the transparency guideline, which is the cornerstone of "trust," the meeting noted that although the disclosure has been voluntary since it started in 2013, not a single member company of the Pharmaceutical Manufacturers Association of Japan (PMAJ) has continued to disclose information for the past seven years without missing any items required by the Clinical Research Act (principle method, printable and searchable).
-These facts were reflected in the "Results of the Survey on the Enforcement Status of the Clinical Research Act in the Fiscal Year 2028" issued by the Economic Affairs Division, Medical Affairs Bureau, Ministry of Health, Labour and Welfare.
+Regarding the disclosure of information under the Transparency Guideline, which is the cornerstone of "trust," the JPMA member companies have continued to disclose information for the past seven years without missing a single company, despite the fact that the disclosure has been voluntary since it started in 2013, and many member companies have also continued to disclose items required by the Clinical Research Act (principle method, printable and searchable These facts were reflected in the "Results of the Survey on the Enforcement Status of the Clinical Research Act in the Fiscal Year 2028" issued by the Economic Affairs Division, Medical Affairs Bureau, Ministry of Health, Labour and Welfare.

 Regarding the monitoring of sales information provision activities, he requested that if the person to whom the information was provided felt that the information was inappropriate, we must improve our activities, and that we should take this opportunity to share the report with all employees and reflect on our own actions, rather than thinking that the fact that our company was not pointed out to us was someone else's problem.

-He concluded by saying that "research and development of new drugs" and "compliance" are two wheels that go hand in hand, and that unless everyone involved in the pharmaceutical industry fully understands and practices compliance on a daily basis, they will not earn the trust of society.
+He concluded by saying that "research and development of new drugs" and "compliance" are two wheels that go hand in hand, and that unless everyone involved in the pharmaceutical industry fully understands and practices compliance on a daily basis, they will not be able to gain the trust of society, and asked for further understanding and cooperation.

-(Code Compliance Promotion Committee, Practice Member Hiroyuki Yoshimine )
+(Code Compliance Committee, Practice Member Hiroyuki Yoshimine )